criting/nuxt-simple-cookie-consent/README.md

 Pull requests, issues, and suggestions are welcome!

 If you find a bug or want to propose a feature, open an issue or a PR.

-> ⚠️ This module is still **in development** — expect breaking changes until stable release.

 <details>
   <summary>Local development</summary>